 Similarly, you may be summonsed to give evidence before a Royal Commission.
 Royal Commissions are set up from time to time by governments to investigate significant issues or events.

 As with a Coronial Inquest, findings by a Royal Commission may have an impact on your standing, reputation and employment, and in the same way it is prudent to seek advice from a legal practitioner.

 Experienced lawyers at Tindall Gask Bentley have had experience representing clients before a Royal Commission.
 You ought consider getting advice from us if circumstances lead to you being summonsed to give evidence before the Royal Commission.

-Independent Commission Against Corruption (ICAC) and the Corruption and Crime Commission (CCC)
+Independent Commissioner Against Corruption (ICAC) and the Corruption and Crime Commission (CCC)